-Coronavirus: until 30th June 2020 (7th August in N Ireland) you do not have to be available for or actively seek work to get Jobseeker’s Allowance.
+Coronavirus: from 30th March 2020 until 30th June 2020 (7th August in N Ireland) you did not have to be available for or actively seek work to get Jobseeker’s Allowance.
 After that date you do have to be available for and actively seek work if required to do so.
 Make sure you inform JSA about any restrictions which apply to you.

 For most people making a new claim, Jobseeker’s Allowance (called ‘new style’ JSA by the government) is a benefit based on national insurance contributions.
 New claims for this can still be made.
 In the past, an income-based form of JSA could be claimed if your income was low enough and you hadn’t paid national insurance contributions, or your contributory JSA had run out.
 Most people in that situation now have to claim Universal Credit instead.
 However, if you get any of the benefits replaced by Universal Credit (UC), you should NOT claim UC without getting further advice.